asterick/struct.js/README.md

 The structures are bit packed and will allow misaligned values of any type (including floating-point).
 This allows for very flexible network message decoding.

-Currently, struct.js only supports little-endian mode, however this will likely change in the future.

 Building
 --------